Amorphis: Halo

 On 24 February 2022, Amorphis released its 14th studio album, Halo, marking the band's 30th anniversary since the release of its 1992 debut record, The Karelian Isthmus.
 The band struggled with various complications related to the Covid-19 pandemic while recording the album.
 This album is also more guitar-driven and "heavier" than Queen of Time.
 The album has been received well by both fans and critics, landing on top of the charts in Finland and in top-10 charts in many other countries.
 As of March 2022, two songs from the album have been released with full music videos ("The Moon" and "On the Dark Waters").
 The album continues to draw heavily on Finnish folklore, with references to Tuonela, the underworld realm of Finnish and Estonian mythology.

 Musical style

-Amorphis began as a death metal and death-doom band, and later incorporated other styles, such as progressive metal, melodic death metal, folk metal, and power metal.
+Amorphis began as a death metal and death-doom band, and later switched to other styles, such as progressive metal, melodic death metal, and folk metal, or a combination of the three.